 The reviewer will be provided with a copy of a candidate's script or work that has been moderated, a copy of the mark scheme, the original marks and annotations.
-Ofqual's GCE and GCSE Qualification Level Guidance notes that 'anyone carrying out a review must consider the original mark given by a trained assessor' (i.e. the original examiner or moderator).
+Ofqual's GCE and GCSE Qualification Level Guidance notes that 'anyone carrying out a review must consider the original mark given by a trained assessor' (i.e. the original examiner or moderator) 'and only make a change to the mark where the marking of the assessment included a marking error'.